Polestar Automotive Holding UK PLC (PSNY) return on Assets touches -12.85: These Shares are Poised for Major Movement - News Daemon

 Sponsored

-It is quite necessary to find out the efficiency of the corporate organization, which has 2377 number of employees on its payroll.
+It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 2377 workers.
 For the Profitability, stocks gross margin was +0.26, operating margin was -0.48 and Pretax Margin of -18.24.

 Polestar Automotive Holding UK PLC (PSNY) Ownership Facts and Figures